ONSdigital/dp-publish-pipeline/publish-tracker/README.md

 ### Publish tracker

-A service used to track the release of a collection and to publish the collection within the zebedee CMS.
+A service used to track the release of a collection and to highlight completion of the collection via a message on a kafka topic.

-Example of messages
+Examples of messages
 ```
 {"collectionId":"test-0001", "fileCount": 1 }